reppard/songbook/_posts/2017-02-25-life_of_crime.md

 ---
 layout: post
-title:  "Life of Crime"
+title:  "life of crime(duet)"
 ---
-### A duet
 ```
-Guy:
+title:  "life of crime(duet)"
+author: Reppard Walker

+guy:

-Crime, it pays sometimes
-But nickles and dimes
+crime, it pays sometimes but nickles and dimes

-Dont get me very close to you
+dont get me very close to you

-Thats well and fine, I'll fry my mind
+thats well and fine, i'll fry my mind

-All day long 'cause I ain't got shit else to do
+all day long 'cause i ain't got shit else to do

-Chorus:
+chorus:

-And baby, there ain't no question
+and baby, there ain't no question

-If this is right or wrong
+if this is right or wrong

-The only question is for how far and how long
+the only question is for how far and how long

-I'll drag these heels of mine
+i'll drag these heels of mine

-Through this dirt and shit that I've
+through this dirt and shit that i've

-Tried to hide for oh so long
+tried to hide for oh so long

-Times come to ramble on
+times come to ramble on

-Girl:
-Love, it hurts sometimes
+girl:

-It's kept me blind
+love, it hurts sometimes, it's kept me blind

-From all the running 'round you do
+from all the running 'round you do

-Cry, hell I cry sometimes
+cry, hell i cry sometimes

-Then I let Jack and Johnny take the place of you
+then i let jack and johnny take the place of you

-Repeat Chorus

-Girl:
+repeat chorus

+girl:

-Love, you've lost your mind
+love, you've lost your mind

-Your always stoned and never home when I'm blue
+your always stoned and never home when i'm blue

-And I'm blue, just like those eyes
+and i'm blue, just like those eyes

-Cause your guitars the only girl who you'd
+cause your guitars the only girl who you'd

-Ever give your heart to
+ever give your heart to
 ```